HCookie/organizational_contributors/README.md

 - [contributor-list](https://github.com/marketplace/actions/contribute-list)
 - [contributors](https://github.com/github/contributors)

+If no organisations to show are given, this action is effectively the same as [contributors](https://github.com/github/contributors).

 ## Example use cases

 - As a maintainer, you may want to acknowledge contributors from various organizations in a discussion post